 In 1926, Indian musicologist Vishnu Narayan Bhatkande developed written course material for the Marris College of Music in Lucknow (presently the Bhatkande Music Institute).
 This was monumental as musical knowledge (of Indian classical music) had only been passed on by the oral tradition so far.
 He also organized the fourth All India Music Conference in 1924 where living musicians from all gharanas were called to perform.
 Discussions and steps were undertaken to advance Hindustani and Carnatic music.

 5. The talkie film

-1926 marked the introduction of the Vitaphone (a system which allowed for recordings on film by way of sound on disc technology) to cinema with American film Don Juan which featured musical scores and sound effects but no spoken dialog.
+1926 marked the introduction of the Vitaphone (a system which allowed for recordings on film by way of sound on disc technology) to cinema with the American film Don Juan which featured musical scores and sound effects but no spoken dialog.
 In 1927, The Jazz Singer hit U.S. theaters and took audiences by storm.
 It was the first feature-length film to incorporate both audible dialog and music.
-Its predecessor, the silent film was not divorced from music — live orchestras played in theaters or recorded scores were turned up on record players to support a film.
+Its predecessor, the silent film, was not divorced from music — live orchestras played in theaters or recorded scores were turned up on record players to support a film.
 Talkies or motion pictures — as they are better known today – soon became the standard of cinema.

 6. Speakeasies and Dance Music